aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 # Automating Event Validation Through Schema Discovery - CI CD Driven Solution

 > [!NOTE]
 > For background information on event validation and deployment instructions for this solution, see [parent README](../README.MD).
-This solution shares the same deployment instructions as the Lambda Schema Driven Updater, but has separate [testing steps](#testing).
+This solution shares the same deployment as the parent Lambda driven solution, but has additional deployment configuration and testing steps.

 This CI CD driven solution to automating schema validation through API Gateway provides more control over the schema update process.
 The Lambda function does not apply the new schema directly to an API Gateway model.
 Instead, it uses a CI CD pipeline to retrieve new schemas from the EventBridge registry, apply them to API Gateway and run integration tests.
 If tests fail, the newly applied schema will be rolled back to a previous version.
 This allows for additional testing and checks before schemas are promoted and enforced.
 The approach provides more control to the schema update process in exchange for some complexity.